 What discount is available?

-Culture Amp is offering a flat 38% discount to Black and Indigenous-owned businesses to recognize the $0.38 wage gap between Black women and White men.
+Culture Amp offers a flat 38% discount to Black and Indigenous-owned businesses to recognize the $0.38 wage gap between Black women and White men.
 While this data is drawn from the United States, we will apply this discount globally.

 What groups qualify as Black and Indigenous globally?